sugarme/libqt6zig/README.md

 This library is designed to be used as a dependency in a larger application and not as a standalone library.
 The versioning scheme used by this library is based on the Qt version used to generate the bindings with an additional nod to the library revision number.
 Any breaking changes to the library will be reflected in the changelog.

 These bindings are based on the [MIQT bindings for Go](https://github.com/mappu/miqt) that were released in 2024.
-The bindings are complete for QtCore, QtGui, QtWidgets, QtMultimedia, QtMultimediaWidgets, QtSpatialAudio, QtPrintSupport, QtSvg, QtNetwork, QtWebChannel, QtWebEngine, QScintilla, and others.
+The bindings are complete for QtCore, QtGui, QtWidgets, QtCharts, QtMultimedia, QtMultimediaWidgets, QtNetwork, QtPrintSupport, QtSpatialAudio, QtSvg, QtWebChannel, QtWebEngine, QScintilla, and others.
 There is support for slots/signals, subclassing, custom widgets, async via Qt, etc., but the bindings may be immature or unstable in some ways.
 It is fairly easy to encounter segmentation faults with improper handling.
 Q3 of the [FAQ](#faq) is a decent entry point for newcomers.
 Please try out the library and start a [discussion](https://github.com/rcalixte/libqt6zig/discussions) if you have any questions or issues relevant to this library.

 ---